gagan0123/shortcode-in-menus/README.md

 ## Changelog ##

+### 3.3 ###
+* Minified JS.
+* Conditional loading of admin class for performance improvement.
+* Some more code refactoring.
+* Testing with WordPress 4.8.1

 ### 3.2 ###
-* Code Refactoring
+* Code Refactoring.
-* Changed tested upto
+* Changed tested upto.
-* Corrected links in description
+* Corrected links in description.

 ### 3.1 ###
 * Fixed [the bug](https://wordpress.org/support/topic/causes-urls-to-be-amended-in-undesired-ways) with clean_url filters as reported by [Lee Willis](https://wordpress.org/support/profile/leewillis77)
 * Made the code translation ready.

 ### 3.0 ###
-* Removed the error trigger on the FULL HTML OUTPUT usage
+* Removed the error trigger on the FULL HTML OUTPUT usage.
-* Added the feature to use shortcodes in titles of menu items as well(works with all types of menu items)
+* Added the feature to use shortcodes in titles of menu items as well(works with all types of menu items).
-* Resolved the PHP Notice, popping up in the error log while adding new shortcodes
+* Resolved the PHP Notice, popping up in the error log while adding new shortcodes.

 ### 2.1 ###
 * Bug fix for custom links with ShortCode like structure not being displayed in the nav menus.

 ### 2.0 ###
-* Added new Shortcode box to Menu Editor
+* Added new Shortcode box to Menu Editor.
 * Added html support.
 * Deprecated Links box basis.
-* Added screenshots
+* Added screenshots.
-* Updated readme and instructions
+* Updated readme and instructions.

 ### 1.2 ###
-* Added ability to echo complete HTML output instead of just URL by using ShortCode
+* Added ability to echo complete HTML output instead of just URL by using ShortCode.

 ### 1.1 ###
 * Tested with WordPress 4.0

 ### 1.0 ###
-* Added prefix to function which was conflicting with another plugin
+* Added prefix to function which was conflicting with another plugin.

 ### 0.1 ###
 * Initial Plugin uploaded.